Kez123man/Netflix_first_project/README.md

 	listed_in ILIKE '%International TV Shows'
 ```

--- 12. Find all the content without a cast
+-- 12. Find all the content without a cast.

 ```sql
 SELECT *